Everything you need to know before investing in CRM

 - Do you need reports on your current sales funnel?
 What information do you need to extract?

-By defining all this information upfront, it will be a lot easier to evaluate similar platforms and decide which is the most adequate to your needs.
+By defining all this information upfront, it will be a lot easier to evaluate similar platforms and decide which is the most adequate for your needs.

 How complex is the implementation?
 How long will it take?